Roadway Projects

 Project Description: As the City’s only major east/west road and a main arterial in the southern region, sidewalk connectivity along Arapahoe Rd. between I-25 and Parker Rd. has been a focus.
 Side-paths are larger sidewalks, typically double the size, which allows for more accessibility, modes of transportation and additional room for people to come and go.
 Construction of these side-paths to fill in gaps between existing sidewalks along with other improvements include ADA curb ramps and bus stop enhancements.
 Construction is anticipated to begin in 2025.

-Learn more about the study phase of this project on the Colorado Boulevard Multimodal Study page.
+Learn more about the studies, project updates and more on the Colorado Boulevard Multimodal Study page.

 Project Description: The City plans to make operational improvements at the intersection of Havana St. and Easter Ave.
 Updates include traffic flow enhancements, along with pedestrian and bicycle improvements.
 Overall, it will strengthen Easter Ave. (and Broncos Pkwy.) as an alternative to Arapahoe Rd. for east-west traffic.
 Planning is currently underway, and construction is anticipated to begin in early 2026.

 Project Description: The City is working alongside the Southgate at Centennial Metropolitan District and Southeast Public Improvement Metro District (SPIMD) to construct a new attached sidewalk to complete a pedestrian connection through S. Alton Way.
-This project will install new street lighting as well with options of innovative smart lighting systems.
+This project will install new street lighting on S. Alton Way and S. Alton Ct. with options of innovative smart lighting systems.

-Project Description: The City of Centennial is regularly conducts street rehabilitation and creates a map of upcoming projects.
-Click below to view the 2023 Street Rehabilitation Program.
+Project Description: Centennial regularly conducts street rehabilitation throughout the City.
+Click below to view the Street Rehabilitation Program map and see current and upcoming projects.

 Entity: City-led